 Encouraging Results:

-Further Development:
+Continued Development:

-The team has not yet implanted any embryos in postmenopausal women but plans to do so in the coming months.
+The team has not yet implanted any embryos in postmenopausal women, but plans to do so in the coming months.

 The study focused on examining the effectiveness of PRP treatment, based on injecting platelet-rich plasma into the ovaries, in stimulating tissue regeneration and function.